Face It Alone

 "Face It Alone" is a song by British rock band Queen.
-Written by Brian May, John Deacon, Roger Taylor and Freddie Mercury (credited as Queen) and produced by David Richards, Kris Fredriksson and Justin Shirley-Smith, recorded over thirty years prior to its eventual release, and originally thought "unsalvageable" by May and Taylor, it was released on 13 October 2022 as a single as part of promotion for The Miracle Collector’s Edition box set, which itself was released on 18 November 2022.
+Written by Brian May, John Deacon, Roger Taylor and Freddie Mercury (credited as Queen) and produced by David Richards, Kris Fredriksson and Justin Shirley-Smith, recorded over thirty years prior to its eventual release, and originally thought "unsalvageable" by May and Taylor, it was released on 13 October 2022 as a single as part of promotion for The Miracle Collector's Edition box set, which itself was released on 18 November 2022.

+Background

+Mercury and the rest of the band recorded "Face It Alone" in 1988 during the recording sessions for their 1989 album The Miracle.
+It was revisited during the recording sessions for Innuendo but was ultimately not included on either album.
+In summer 2022, Brian May and Roger Taylor leaked the news of the newly discovered song, and stated that the song had a good chance of being released (using the earlier recordings from The Miracle).

+The final, officially released version of the song does not contain all of the lyrics present in the original takes, nor from Mercury's original handwritten lyrics.
+A verse beginning "But screaming out loud gets you nowhere in this world" as well as lines such as "and the Sun begins to loom" were cut from the eventual 2022 release.
+In addition to the unused lyrics, alternate guitar parts and an extended guitar solo were recorded, too.

+The original 1988 recording that served as the basis for the official release has a running time of 5:18.
+Studio dialogue from Mercury, directed at May, can be heard at the beginning of this version.
+Many of the lyrics on this recording are incomplete and ad-libbed, as was typical of Mercury's writing style at this point in his career.
+This track has been known to collectors since the late 1990s and has leaked online multiple times since the mid 2000s.

 Music video

 A lyric video was released on 13 October 2022.
 The official music video was uploaded on Queen's YouTube channel on 21 October.
 The music video features figures of the band along with footage of the sessions from The Miracle.